Marlins vs. Phillies Player Props Betting Odds

 MLB Props Today: Miami Marlins

-- The Marlins will send Edward Cabrera (5-6) to the mound for his 17th start this season.
+- Sandy Alcantara (4-9) will take to the mound for the Marlins and make his 22nd start of the season.

-- He has started 16 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in three of them.
+- He has earned a quality start eight times in 21 starts this season.

-- Cabrera has 10 starts of five or more innings this season in 16 chances.
-He averages 4.6 innings per outing.
+- Alcantara has pitched five or more innings in 18 straight games and will look to extend that streak.

 |Opponent